-The following are approved substrates for installation of Johnson Hardwood Public House flooring.
+The following are approved substrates for installation of Johnson Hardwood Cellar House flooring.
 See the next section for proper testing and substrate preparation prior to installing your Johnson Hardwood floorcovering.

-- All substrates regardless of composition MUST be smooth and flat to within 3/16" (4.75mm) or achieve an "F32" rating by use of mechanical grinding/sanding or suitable Portland cement-based patching and leveling compounds. - APA registered underlayment, sanded face exterior grade with minimum rating of C-C plugged face. - APA registered exterior grade plywood sanded face C-C plugged, sanded face or better. - Single layer Sturd-I-Floor rated panels (minimum 23/32" thickness) with sanded face. - APA rated OSB or Particle Board, 3⁄4" minimum thickness if single layer.
+- All substrates regardless of composition MUST be smooth and flat to within 3/16" (4.75mm) or achieve an "F32" rating by use of mechanical grinding/sanding or suitable Portland cement-based patching and leveling compounds. - APA registered underlayment, sanded face exterior grade with minimum rating of C-C plugged face. - APA registered exterior grade plywood sanded face C-C plugged face. - APA rated sheathing exposure 1 plywood (aka cdx plywood).
+Note: Open knots must be filled. - Single layer Sturd-I-Floor rated panels (minimum 23/32" thickness) with sanded face. - APA rated OSB or Particle Board, 3⁄4" minimum thickness if single layer.
 Must be properly fastened, free of moisture and visible defects.
 Ensure proper gapping at seams and no ledging exists. - Properly prepared and well bonded existing resilient floor covering. - Cement Terrazzo, Epoxy terrazzo, ceramic tile, marble must be properly prepared; all grouts are patched with appropriate patching compounds or leveler. - Certain metal floors all gaps are patched with appropriate patching compounds or leveler. - Old adhesive residue- must be properly prepared with embossing leveler. - Radiant heated floors where heat does not exceed 85°F (29°C).

-The following are not approved substrates for installing Public House flooring:
+The following are not approved substrates for installing Cellar House flooring:

-- Foam, rubber, cork, or other soft underlay pad - Asphalt tiles - Textured or cushion backed resilient flooring - "Sleeper" floor systems - Plywood floors that have been installed directly over a concrete slab - Luan and mahogany-type plywood panels - MasoniteTM or other hardboard underlayment - CCA (pressure treated), oil treated or other coated plywood
+- Foam, soft rubber underlayment's, felt, jute, and/or any other soft type of underlayment material. - Asphalt tiles. - Textured or cushion backed resilient flooring. - "Sleeper" floor systems. - Plywood floors that have been installed directly over a concrete slab. - Luan and mahogany-type plywood panels. - Masonite[TM] or other hardboard underlayment. - CCA (pressure treated), oil treated or other coated plywood. - CDX or other plywood with loose or open knots and/or open defects. - 1" X 6" planks laid perpendicular to the direction of the joists, or at a 45°-degree angle to the direction of the joists. - Underlayment made of pine or other soft woods. - Hardwood and/or engineered wood flooring.

-- CDX or other plywood with knots or open defects - Underlayment made of pine or other soft woods - Hardwood flooring - Paint, wax, oil, grease, residual adhesive, mold, mildew, and other foreign materials that might prevent loose-lay planks and tiles from natural movement - Other uneven or unstable substrates.
+- Paint, wax, oil, grease, residual adhesive, mold, mildew, and other foreign materials that might prevent loose-lay planks and tiles from natural movement. - Other uneven or unstable substrates.